BobReed24/pinecone/README.md

 ]
 ```
 - Open a pull request for a merge
+- We will add your package to the "help" library for you

 ## License
 This project is licensed under the GNU Lesser General Public License v2.1.
 See the LICENSE file for details.